 Wave Parameters

-All wave data, taken at three hour resolutions, were obtained from the South African Weather Service (SAWS).
+All wave data, taken at three-hour resolutions, were obtained from the South African Weather Service (SAWS).
 The wind and wave parameters measured were; wave height (hs, m), wave period (tp, s-1), wave direction (dir, o), wind direction (dirw, o) and wind speed (spw, km.h-1).
 Short-crested waves, generated by wind into the coastal environment (Booij et al., 1997) were modeled from the data using the Simulating Waves in the Nearshore (SWAN) model (Booij et al., 1997).
 SWAN enables the removal of wave parameters from particular gridded locations in the nearshore.
 For this study, a 200m alongshore resolution was used, at both the 7 and 15m isobaths.

 Statistical Methods